collective/sc.recipe.staticresources/README.rst

 This package has the dutty to facilitates the integration of Webpack with Plone, writing less lines into your buildout configuration and provide a nice template to start with.

+We choose Webpack because it is proven to be the best toolchain available, and many people in the Plone Community are using it.

 Mostly Harmless
 ---------------